Local-Search Based Heuristics for Advertisement Scheduling: Acknowledgments

 In this section, we present and discuss the computational results of the implemented heuristics.
-We present a separate analysis for MAXSPACE and MAXSPACE-RDWV.
+We present a separate analysis for MAXSPACE and MAXSPACE-RDWV\@.
 In both, we compared the results with the Hybrid-GA algorithm~\citep{kumar2006scheduling}.
+We also present statistical analysis to show that there is a statistical difference between our heuristics and Hybrid-GA\@.